FractalFir/wrapped_mono/README.md

 - [x] Signal chaining
 - [x] Exposing unmanged functions as internal calls in managed code
 - [x] Passing data between managed and unmanaged code
-- [X] Support for properities (getters,setters, etc)
+- [X] Support for properties (getters,setters, etc)
 - [X] Implementation of Inertop Traits for all simple types.
-- [X] Full documentaion for all features
+- [X] Full documentation for all features
 ## Version 0.2
 - [X] Arrays with more than one dimension.
 (Multi-dimensional arrays work, but they behave like 1D arrays.
 This may be a limitation of the mono runtime, or it could be solvable)
 - [X] Autoimplementation of some Interop traits (Interop Send,InteropRecive) for structs.
-- [X] Reading of assembly meatdata - primitive API, all features work, but API is hard to use(a lot of steps to retrive data).
+- [X] Reading of assembly meatadata - primitive API, all features work, but API is hard to use(a lot of steps to retrieve data).
-- [X] Rework of Method type, change invocation API to a safe one and implement Fn tratis *mostly done, 2 functions need changes*
+- [X] Rework of Method type, change invocation API to a safe one and implement Fn traits *mostly done, 2 functions need changes*
 - [ ] Delegate support
 - [ ] Event support
 ## Version 0.3
-- [ ] Profilier (Data about preformance) *partaily done*
+- [ ] Profilier (Data about performance) *partially done*
 - [ ] Debugging API
-- [ ] Certain fetures of mono JIT(mostly debugging)
+- [ ] Certain features of mono JIT(mostly debugging)
 ## Version 0.4
 - [ ] Dynamic code generation
 - [ ] Seciurity API
 - [ ] Features related to threads
-- [ ] Reading of assembly meatdata - full API, easy to use
+- [ ] Reading of assembly metadata - full API, easy to use
 # Examples
 <p align = "center">
     <a href="#Loading">Loading basic assembly<a>&nbsp;